Deutsche Bank Keeps a Hold Rating on Darden (DRI)

-Deutsche Bank analyst Brian Mullan maintained a Hold rating on Darden (DRI) today and set a price target of $82.00.
-The company’s shares closed last Monday at $65.32, close to its 52-week low of $57.27.
+In a report released today, Brian Mullan from Deutsche Bank maintained a Hold rating on Darden (DRI), with a price target of $77.00.
+The company’s shares closed last Monday at $42.42, close to its 52-week low of $26.15.

-According to TipRanks.com, Mullan is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -18.3% and a 35.0% success rate.
+According to TipRanks.com, Mullan is a 1-star analyst with an average return of -20.8% and a 35.0% success rate.
 Mullan covers the Services sector, focusing on stocks such as Restaurant Brands International, Papa John’s International, and Carrols Restaurant Group.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Darden with a $112.13 average price target, a 75.3% upside from current levels.
+Currently, the analyst consensus on Darden is a Moderate Buy with an average price target of $104.36, a 209.4% upside from current levels.
 In a report issued on March 10, Robert W. Baird also maintained a Hold rating on the stock with a $86.00 price target.

 See today’s analyst top recommended stocks >>